 Sweet potato cupcakes are a perfect fall treat!
-Top them with mini marshmallows to recreate the flavor of a sweet potato casserole.
+I top them with mini marshmallows to recreate the flavor of a sweet potato casserole.

 They also freeze really well (before you put the marshmallows on) and you can pop them out to enjoy for snack time any day!

 - Canned sweet potato puree – Canned sweet potato puree should be easy to find in most grocery stores.
-If you have your own homemade sweet potato puree in the house or leftover mashed sweet potatoes, you can also use those.
+You can also use homemade sweet potato puree or leftover mashed sweet potatoes.
 If your mashed sweet potatoes have already been sweetened, you’ll want to reduce the amount of sugar in the recipe.

-- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the cupcake batter.
+- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the batter.
 This gives the cupcakes a nice spiced flavor.
 If you like other spices, you can add them as well.
 Try adding ginger, allspice, or cloves.

-- Maple syrup – The maple flavor goes really well with the sweet potato.
+- Maple syrup – The maple flavor pairs really well with sweet potato.
 I recommend using pure maple syrup, but if you only have maple-flavored syrup in the house, that will work as well.

-Start by whisking together the flour, cinnamon, nutmeg, baking soda, and salt.
-Set that aside.
+Start by whisking together your dry ingredients – flour, cinnamon, nutmeg, baking soda, and salt.
+Set that bowl aside.

 In another bowl, beat the sugar, sweet potato puree and eggs until smooth.

 Add in the oil, maple syrup, and vanilla and mix until smooth.

-Slowly, add the flour mixture to the wet ingredients and mix until just combined.
+Slowly, add the dry ingredients to the wet ingredients and mix until just combined.
 Be careful not to overmix as it will make the cupcakes gummy.

 Fill liners 3/4 full.
 The easiest way to fill liners is to use an ice cream scoop.

-Bake at 350 F for 20 minutes or until a toothpick comes out clean.
+Bake at 350 F for 20 minutes or until a toothpick inserted into a cupcake comes out clean.